-- For k = 3 there are two possibilities: either one kid is favored in that s/he gets three sweets and the other two only get one each, or one kid is disfavored in the sense that s/he gets only one candy, and the other two get two each.
-In each case there are three ways to choose the (dis)favored child, so overall there are 3 + 3 = 6 ways of distributing 5 sweets between 3 children, each child receiving at least one sweet. - For k = 2 the first child will take either 1, 2, 3, or 4 sweets, and the other one will get those that are left: so there are 4 ways of distributing 5 sweets between 2 children, each child receiving at least one sweet. - For k = 4, one of the children will receive two sweets, and the others will receive one each: there are thus 4 ways of distributing 5 sweets between 4 children, each child receiving at least one sweet. - Clearly, there is only one way to distribute five sweets between either one child, who will have them all, or five children, who will have one each.
+- k = 1.
+Clearly, there is only one way of distributing the five sweets to the unique child! - k = 2.
+The first child will take either 1, 2, 3, or 4 sweets, and the other one will get those that are left: so there are 4 ways of distributing 5 sweets between 2 children, each child receiving at least one sweet. - k = 3.
+There are two possibilities: either one kid is favored in that s/he gets three sweets and the other two only get one each, or one kid is disfavored in the sense that s/he gets only one candy, and the other two get two each.
+In each case there are three ways to choose the (dis)favored child, so overall there are 3 + 3 = 6 ways of distributing 5 sweets between 3 children, each child receiving at least one sweet. - k = 4.
+In this case, one of the children will receive two sweets, and the others will receive one each: there are thus 4 ways of distributing 5 sweets between 4 children, each child receiving at least one sweet. - k = 5.
+Clearly, there is only one way to distribute the five sweets between five children, who will have one each.

-We then plot the values of the number D(n, k) of the ways of distributing n sweets between k children (with $1 \le k \le n$ ) giving at least one sweet to each child, for n = 5 and $1 \le k \le 5$ , and we observe a coincidence:
+We then plot the values of the number D(n, k) of the ways of distributing n sweets between k children (with $1 \le k \le n$) giving at least one sweet to each child, for n = 5 and $1 \le k \le 5$, and we observe a coincidence: